 - In comparison to other humanities subjects, it is very scoring due to its scientific nature.
 Answers can be made more appealing with the help of diagrams and flowcharts.

-- Various answers to current events can be written with the help of Anthropology facts and topics like the Cow slaughter ban, Social stigmas, and social controls.
+- Various answers to current events can be written with the help of facts and topics like the Cow slaughter ban, Social stigmas, and social controls.
 Writing an answer in the light of Anthropology can fetch you a good score.

-Disadvantages Of Choosing Anthropology As Optional
+Disadvantages of Choosing Anthropology as Optional

 - Memorization is less important in this subject than it is for many other subjects because conceptual understanding is key.
 In other words, for this subject, students need to know the concepts rather than rote memorization; many students find that to be a struggle.

-Anthropology Optional In UPSC – Success Rate
+Anthropology Optional in UPSC – Success Rate

 The number of Anthropology applicants for the IAS is small, but their success rate is great.
 You are bound to get good marks in this subject if you try it out.
-Amongst all those toppers, many had Anthropology as an optional subject.
+Amongst all those toppers, many had this as an optional subject.
 The success rate is around 10% – 12%.

 As every coin has two sides, so does this subject: it has pros and cons.
 But despite the cons, the pros outweigh them, so it is a very viable option for people who want to do well on the UPSC exam.
-Students choosing anthropology optional will benefit in prelims exam as well because of its overlap with General Studies in prelims exam as well as mains exam.
+Students choosing this optional will benefit in prelims exam as well because of its overlap with General Studies in prelims exam as well as mains exam.

-Strategies To Ace Anthropology Optional For UPSC
+Strategies to Ace Anthropology Optional for UPSC